w3c/wai-curricula/content/designer/navigation-design.md

 * Practical &mdash; Students define the blocks of repeated content in a website and cooperate with developers to provide a way for users to bypass such blocks.
 Assess how students identify blocks of repeated content and how they work with developers to provide a mechanism to bypass such blocks.
 * Practical &mdash; Present students with an interface and ask them to provide multiple ways to navigate across the website.
 Assess how students identify the different user experiences for navigation, including search functionalities, breadcrumb trails, site maps, and tables of contents.
-* Practical &mdash; Give students an interface with excessive use of navigational mechanisms and ask them to determine which of these navigational mechanisms should stay and which should be removed.
-Assess how students balance the use of navigational mechanisms to avoid distraction and unnecessary noise.
+* Practical &mdash; Give students an interface with excessive use of navigational components and ask them to determine which of these navigational components should stay and which should be removed.
+Assess how students balance the use of navigational components to avoid distraction and unnecessary noise.

 {% include excol.html type="end" %}